 Prior to the Reorganization, our former parent company, Scholar Rock, LLC, granted incentive units, which we accounted for as equity-classified awards.
-As part of the Reorganization, the incentive units were exchanged for shares of our common stock.
+As part of the Reorganization, the incentive units were exchanged for shares of our common stock and restricted common stock, which we account for as equity-classified awards.
+In 2018, we granted stock options, which we account for as equity-classified awards.

 We measure employee equity-based compensation based on the grant date fair value of the equity-based awards and recognize equity-based compensation expense on a straight-line basis over the requisite service period of the awards, which is generally the vesting period of the respective award.
 For awards subject to performance conditions, we recognize equity-based compensation expense using an accelerated recognition method over the remaining period when we determine that achievement of the milestone is probable.
-As of January 1, 2016, we made an accounting policy election to recognize forfeitures as they occur upon adoption of guidance per Accounting Standard Update, or ASU, No. 2016-09, Compensation - Stock Compensation, or ASU 2016-09.
+As of January 1, 2016, we made an accounting policy election to recognize forfeitures as they occur upon adoption of guidance per Accounting Standard Update ("ASU") No. 2016-09, Compensation - Stock Compensation, ("ASU 2016-09").
 The adoption of ASU 2016-09 did not have a material impact on our consolidated financial statements.
 The term "forfeitures" is distinct from "cancellations" or "expirations" and represents only the unvested portion of the surrendered equity-based award.

 We recognize compensation expense for equity-based awards granted to non-employees over the related service period of the award.
-The fair value of the non-employee equity-based awards are subject to re-measurement at each reporting period prior to vesting, using the then-current fair value of the common or incentive securities.
+The fair value of the non-employee equity-based awards are subject to re-measurement at each reporting period prior to vesting, using the then-current fair value of the incentive units, common stock, and updated assumption inputs in the Black-Scholes option-pricing model, as applicable.

 We classify equity-based compensation expense in our consolidated statement of operations in the same manner in which the award recipient's salary and related costs are classified or in which the award recipient's service payments are classified.
+In future periods, we expect equity-based compensation expense to increase, due in part to our existing unrecognized stock-based compensation expense and as we grant additional stock-based awards to continue to attract and retain our employees.